 Wrapping your seedlings should hopefully help them so they won’t become a deer’s lunch.

-18. Make a scarecrow
+18. Make a Scarecrow

 Scarecrows have been working for many, many years to keep pests out of the garden and to protect your harvest.

-We used one our first year gardening, and I haven’t used one since.
+We used one during our first year of gardening, and I haven’t used one since.
 Every time I walked out in the garden it scared me half to death because I always thought there was someone standing in the middle of the garden.

-19. Cleanliness helps
+19. Cleanliness Helps

+Another effective way to keep deer out of the garden is cleanliness.
 By keeping your garden area clean, you are making it less homey for deer.

 See, the deer will bed down in tall grass.
 So if you leave lots of tall grass around they’ll think it is there as a great bed for them.